Blue Ridge Community and Technical College School Images

 Admissions

-Placement tests are the tools by which Blue Ridge CTC determines a student’s aptitude for mathematics and college-level English.
+Placement tests determine a student’s aptitude for mathematics and college-level English.
 A student does not pass or fail these tests.
 Instead, the results are used as a guide during selection of classes.
 Low scores on a placement test will necessitate remedial course work, while higher scores may allow a student to bypass some of the general requirements.
-Advanced Placement classes taken during high school are another way for students to accelerate their education at Blue Ridge CTC.
+Advanced Placement classes taken during high school are another way for students to accelerate their education.

 Financial Aid